Slow Set

 One will also see incredible changes in your posture, style and ability.

-Having completed the first part of the form and moved on to the second section it is important to realise that there will be many repeats of certain sections of the first part, therefore one must continue practising this with the mindfulness of being as accurate as possible, particularly with moves like single whip and push left and right.
+Having completed the first part of the form and moved on to the second section it is essential to realise that there will be many repeats of certain sections of the first part, therefore, one must continue practising this with the mindfulness of being as accurate as possible, particularly with moves like single whip and push left and right.
 You will not be alone with the thought that I’ll never get this by copying that example!
-This advice was given to me many years ago, I wish I’d taken it, as it would have saved many years of struggle and rebuilding the form many times.
+This advice was given to me many years ago and I wish I’d taken it, as it would have saved many years of struggle and rebuilding the form many times.

-The way one practises is so important, I’ve given many students the clue to good practice.
-One, is to teach the body by isolating one limb at a time and finding the route it takes.
-Centring oneself before stepping creates balance and pose and teaches elegance – remember this is an ART; creating a good base is essential.
+How one practises is so important; I’ve taught many students about good practice.
+One, is to teach the body by isolating one limb at a time and finding its route.
+Centring oneself before stepping creates balance and pose and teaches elegance – remember this is an ART; making a good base is essential.
 Another fact is, a straight back does not always mean vertical.